-Although LinkedIn is a professional social network, you should not limit your content strategy to dry experts and corporate articles and posts.
+LinkedIn is a social network for professionals, you should not limit your content strategy to dry experts and corporate articles and posts.
 Sharing your company achievement, news, and your own employees will bring a personal touch and leave a warm impression.

-For example, ask questions and post content that provokes discussion, publishing partner’s content, congratulates subscribers on holidays, etc.
+For example, ask questions and post content that provokes discussion, publishing partner’s content, congratulate subscribers on holidays, etc.

 Social proof is one of the most effective ways to increase traffic and sales.
 Customer testimonials can help you to switch potential customers to long-term loyalists.